Handwriting

 6. Make your words stand on their own without running into each other.

 7. Keep a consistent slant.
 (It does not matter if you slant forwards, backwards or upright.
-Just be consistent.)
+Just be consistent, so that the central axis of each letter is parallel to the adjacent letters and words.)

 8. Touch the lines.
-(Do not let the letters float above the lines or sink below.)
+(Do not let the letters float above the lines or sink below.
+Of course, part of some letters go below the lines; do not make those sit on top of the lines.)

 9 Write with elegance and style.
 (You can use joined printing or your own style of letters as long as they are easy for others to read.)